-The visual model of the Window of Tolerance and the Polyvagal Theory have been widely used to make sense of what we do in trauma therapy.
-What they have in common is the underlying assumption that life is interaction with threats and opportunities, and that much of our responses are implicit, modulated through the Autonomic Nervous System (ANS).
+The visual model of the Window of Tolerance and the Polyvagal Theory has been widely used to make sense of what we do in trauma therapy.
+What they have in common is the underlying assumption that life is interaction with threats and opportunities, and that much of our responses are implicit and modulated through the Autonomic Nervous System (ANS).

 However, force-fitting the Polyvagal Theory into the visual model of the Window of Tolerance can be misleading.
 This article proposes a different visual model.
 Much of the article can be grasped through a few charts, with relatively few words of explanation.